The Late Show with Stephen Colbert: Cancellation controversy

+Impact on CBS

+The replacement of Late Show with Comics Unleashed has resulted in lower ratings for CBS in the late night slot - with an initial drop of 65% compared to the same slot one year earlier, according to Nielsen, as well as knock on effects in other dayparts.
+A negative impact was also anticipated for the ratings of both CBS' morning show, CBS Mornings, and the late local news on CBS affiliates.
+According to journalism professor Michael Socolow, a "popular late-night program would provide a lift to a morning show" as viewers would still have their televisions tuned to the same station if they turn it back on in the morning "and they wouldn't switch channels the next time they turned on the TV unless they did not like what they were watching."
+Late-night shows can also provide a boost to the late local news shows that precede them on the network when viewers tune in to a station early in anticipation of the late-night program.
+A month after the end of The Late Show, CBS Mornings was reported to be having its "worst June ever" with an 11% decrease in total viewership.
+The drop followed both the replacement of Colbert with Comics Unleashed and the firing of Scott Pelley by CBS News.

 Reception

 Ratings and viewership

 The Late Show debuted to 8.26 million viewers (with Live+7) according to Nielsen, beating out all late-night competition.
 The show's highest ratings to date – and highest for the Late Show franchise – were achieved by a live episode that ran after Super Bowl 50 in 2016, which averaged 21.1 million viewers.
 Despite this, the show's initial ratings trailed its competitors.
-The show began to shift its focus onto politics, and in 2017, The Late Show began to see major ratings gains, aided by the program's satire of the incoming Donald Trump administration.
+The show began to shift its focus onto politics, and in 2017 began to see major ratings gains, aided by the program's satire of the incoming Donald Trump administration.
 After Trump's inauguration, Colbert narrowly beat Fallon for the first time in average weekly viewership, and it continued to see ratings gains over the ensuing months.
 It ended up becoming the highest-rated late-night talk show for the 2016–2017 season, averaging more than 3.2 million nightly viewers.
 The show continued to see improvement throughout the 2010s; in the 2018–2019 season, The Late Show beat The Tonight Show as the top program among the key demographic of adults 18–49, marking its first win in Colbert's tenure, and only the second in franchise history, since the 1994–1995 season.
 The Late Show was the highest-rated American late-night talk show for nine consecutive seasons up until its cancellation in 2025, making it the longest winning streak in franchise history over its competitors.